Lakes380: Regional sampling

-In 2019, Lakes380 scientists gathered data from four lowland shallow lakes in the Southland region.
-The goal was to use the data to improve understanding of the current and historical conditions in the lakes.
+In 2019, Lakes380 scientists gathered data from four lowland shallow lakes in the Southland region with a goal of using data to improve understanding of the current and historical conditions in the lakes.

 In 2020, around 26 lakes in Waikato were sampled in a campaign regarded by Wood as the largest work of this sort ever in the region.
 Vandergoes said that each sample would provide important information about the nature and causes of how the lakes had changed.
 He explained that "Lake sediments are natural archives that continuously record environmental history, providing measures of current and historical Aquatic ecosystems and water quality."

-During the same field sampling campaign, the Lakes380 joined with a team from the University of Waikato to gather samples from three lakes to determine the effect of prehistoric earthquake activity and provide information on the potential risk to the city of Hamilton in 2020.
+During the same field sampling campaign, Lakes380 joined with a team from the University of Waikato to gather samples from three lakes to determine the effect of prehistoric earthquake activity and provide information on the potential risk to the city of Hamilton in 2020.
 The study established that lake sediments in the area included layers of volcanic ash (tephra) and that five layers of this in the cores showed possible signs of liquefaction, indicating that there may have been previously unrecognised earthquakes in the Hamilton lowlands over the past 20,000 years.
-Professor Lowe from Waikato University said that although Hamilton was known for having a low to moderate earthquake risk, this may now need to be revised, and "by studying the nature of the tephra layers using CT scanning and geotechnical methods, we aim to calculate the intensity of shaking and develop a new understanding of seismic hazard in and around Hamilton."
+Professor Lowe from Waikato University said that although Hamilton was known for having a low to moderate earthquake risk, this may now need to be revised, and "by studying the nature of the tephra layers using CT scanning and geotechnical methods, we aim to calculate the intensity of shaking and develop a new understanding of seismic hazard in and around Hamilton".

 On 1 July 2020, the Otago Daily Times reported that samples collected from Queenstown lakes had revealed history going back thousands of years, providing what the University of Otago paleoclimatologist Chris Moy said was important information about how climate, environment and ecosystems in the area had changed over time.
 The sediment cores were analysed at the University of Otago, and other lakes in the region were also sampled.

-Sampling was undertaken of lakes in the Rotorua area in 2019 and 2021 to gather evidence on how the arrival of humans and the eruption of Mount Tarawera in 1886， had impacted the ecosystems.
-As of February 2021, the findings had shown the bacterial communities within Lake Okataina had not returned to their pre-eruption state, and that in most of the lakes, there had been an increase of algae - possibly due to changes in land use and the introduction of other animals and plants.
+Sampling was undertaken of lakes in the Rotorua area in 2019 and 2021 to gather evidence on how the arrival of humans and the eruption of Mount Tarawera in 1886 had impacted the ecosystems.
+As of February 2021, the findings had shown the bacterial communities within Lake Ōkataina had not returned to their pre-eruption state, and that in most of the lakes, there had been an increase of algae – possibly due to changes in land use and the introduction of other animals and plants.
 Nicki Douglas, Te Arawa Trust Environmental Manager, said that although alarming, the results were expected and the information could be used to enforce better biosecurity to protect the lakes as taonga for future generations.

 Lake Rotoiti, in the Tasman region, has been noted by Wood as one of the most "pristine" in the country and she felt that the research, by working on lakes like this showed the importance of protecting the lake.